 Centre for Addiction and Mental Health

-Dr. Brendan Andrade is a Clinician Scientist with the Child, Youth and Family Program in the Clinical Research Department.
-He is Assistant Professor in the Department of Psychiatry at the University of Toronto.
-Dr. Andrade holds a New Investigator Fellowship with the Ontario Mental Health Foundation and a Career Development Award with the Canadian Child Health Clinician Scientist Program.Areas of Research
+Dr. Brendan Andrade is a Clinician Scientist with the Child, Youth and Emerging Adult Program (CYEAP) and the Margaret and Wallace McCain Centre for Child, Youth & Family Mental Health at CAMH.
+He is also Assistant Professor in the Department of Psychiatry at the University of Toronto.

-Dr. Andrade’s research has focused on understanding the factors that contribute to and maintain disruptive behavior in childhood and on clinic- and community based intervention approaches for disruptive and aggressive behaviour.
+Dr. Andrade’s research focuses on determining the factors that contribute to and maintain disruptive behaviour in childhood and on clinic-based and community-based interventions for disruptive and aggressive behaviour.

 View Dr. Andrade's publications on PubMed.